ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/signout.md

-# How to effectively exit your FastDesk Desktop session
+# How to effectively end your FastDesk Desktop session

 ## What is disconnecting and when should I do it?